awslabs/logstash-output-amazon_es/README.md

 - template_name (string, default => "logstash") - defines how the template is named inside Elasticsearch
 - port (string, default 443) - Amazon Elasticsearch Service listens on port 443 for HTTPS (default) and port 80 for HTTP.
 Tweak this value for a custom proxy.
 - protocol (string, default https) - The protocol used to connect to the Amazon Elasticsearch Service
+- max_bulk_bytes - The max size for a bulk request in bytes.
+Default is 20MB.
+It is recommended not to change this value unless needed.
+For guidance on changing this value, please consult the table for network limits for your instance type: https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-limits.html

 After 6.4.0, users can't set batch size in this output plugin config.
 However, users can still set batch size in logstash.yml file.
 ## Developing